This page presents our research on robot learning and interaction. The descriptions of past research themes are available here.

 Interestingly, when combined with mixture models, this basic form of MPC also has links with Bézier curves and the use of dynamic features in generative models such as hidden Markov models (trajectory-HMM).

 Probabilistic models of movements and skills

 This approach provides better generalization capability than the conventional approach of associating task parameters (what describes the situation) with movement parameters (what describes the skill), which would consist of mapping the two as a joint distribution, and then use regression to retrieve a new motion for a given new situation.
-The proposed task-parameterized models instead exploit the structure of the task parameters, which can in many robotics problems be expressed in the form of coordinate systems.
+The proposed task-parameterized models instead exploit the structure of the task parameters, which can in many robotics problems be expressed in the form of coordinate systems or local projections.
 It was shown that such approach can provide extrapolation capability that could not be achieved by treating the problem as standard regression.